AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 printf(Alias_or_stream,Format,ArgList)
     :- printf(Alias_or_stream,Format,ArgList,[]).
 ```
-printf/4 is closely related to the C language printf function.
-Roughly, the formats supported by printf/4 are the same as those allowed by the C language
+`printf/1-4` are closely related to the C language printf function.
+Roughly, the placeholder formats supported by `printf/1-4` are the same as those allowed by the C language
-printf, with the inclusion of several additional combinations, in particular, '%t',
+printf, with the inclusion of several additional prolog-oriented placeholders,
-which indicates that the corresponding Prolog term should be output at that point.
-And where one would call the C language function in the form
+in particular, '%t', described below.
+Where one would call the C language function in the form

     printf(Format, A1, A2, ..., An),